 If your healthcare provider thinks you’ll benefit from metformin for other needs, such as weight loss, they can prescribe it off-label.

 Taking metformin starts with getting a prescription.
-You can get a prescription from a trained, licensed healthcare provider, such as a physician assistant (PA), medical doctor (MD), or nurse practitioner (NP).
+You can get a prescription from a trained, licensed healthcare provider, such as a physician assistant (PA), medical doctor (MD), or nurse practitioner (NP) if they think it’s medically necessary for you.

 Find a board-certified, licensed provider to discuss a medical weight loss program that may include medication, such as metformin, on Klarity Health.